greggersaurus/OpenSteamController/ReverseEngineering/README.md

         1. PINT2
             1. Related to Radio?
         1. SysTick
-            1. (Re)visit this as priority is set to max in config
+            1. (Re)visit this as it is now being setup
         1. Callbacks (need to understand hUsb stack details?)
             1. USB_Configure_Event at 0x00004e59
                 1. This may be key to dig into as counter shared with USART inital TX also is checked and incremented here...